 (Next time: Scientific Theories And Experiments.)

-If you find Michael Doliner's work valuable, please consider
+If you find Michael Doliner's work valuable, please consider helping us

 Feel free to insert a link to this work on your Web site or to disseminate its URL on your favorite lists, quoting the first paragraph or providing a summary.
 However, DO NOT steal, scavenge, or repost this work on the Web or any electronic media.
 Inlining, mirroring, and framing are expressly prohibited.
 Pulp re-publishing is welcome -- please contact the publisher.
 This material is copyrighted, © Michael Doliner 2010.
 All rights reserved.